aregmelqonyan/best-job-portal/README.md

 cd best-job-portal
 # Create a virtual environment (optional but recommended)
 python3 -m venv venv
+3. Install Dependencies
+Before running the application, install the required Python dependencies.
+It's recommended to create a virtual environment first:

 # Activate the virtual environment
 # On macOS/Linux